Paris Metro Line 7

-Paris Métro Line 7 is one of sixteen currently open lines of the Paris Métro system, which links in Seine-Saint-Denis northeast of Paris, with southeast and in the south, while passing through important parts of central Paris on a northeast to diagonal to south route.
+Paris Metro Line 7 is one of sixteen currently open lines of the Paris Métro system, which links in Seine-Saint-Denis northeast of Paris, with southeast and in the south, while passing through important parts of central Paris on a northeast to diagonal to south route.

 Line 7 began operating in 1910 and, along with Line 13, is one of the only two Métro lines currently into branched operation.
 Line 3 also was meant to branch at Gambetta, but this was cancelled in favor of a branch becoming line 3bis.
 Line 7 did originally split north, at Louis Blanc, but a notable difference in usage between the two branches (due to Porte de la Vilette being a large bus hub serving the neighbouring Seine-Saint-Denis department) had the branch heading to Place du Danube separated in 1967 to become Line 7bis.
 In 1982, a new branch was added in the southeast of Maison Blanche and heading towards Villejuif.
 Line 7 has only steel rails.

 At 18.6 km, Line 7 is one of the longest in the Paris Métro network.
 In addition, it contains the most stations as well as being the fourth most-used line of the Paris Métro, with 135.1 million riders in 2017.